devHolacko/Hahn.ApplicatonProcess.Application/README.md

 ## Installation

-- Make sure you installed node, aurelia, .NET 5 sdk and Visual Studio 2019
+- Make sure you installed git, node, aurelia, .NET 5 sdk and Visual Studio 2019
+- Checkout the master branch
+- Clone the repository
 - Open Hahn.ApplicatonProcess.Application solution and run the project.
 (The packages will be installed at the first time using nuget)
 - Open the CMD in Hahn.ApplicatonProcess.Frontend then go to HahnFrontend.
 - Run "npm install"